 Azrieli Group Ltd. (the "Company") is a company domiciled and incorporated in Israel and whose registered address is 1 Azrieli Center, Tel Aviv.

 The Company is traded on the Tel Aviv Stock Exchange ("TASE") and is included, inter alia, in the Tel Aviv 35 Index and in the Tel Aviv Real Estate Index.
-The Company has bond series that were issued to the public (Series B and D-H).
-The Group's Consolidated Financial Statements as of 31 December 2023 include those of the Company and of subsidiaries thereof (jointly, the "Group"), as well as the Group's rights in associates and in jointly-controlled entities.
+The Company has bond series that were issued to the public (Series B and D-I) as well as commercial paper (CP 1).

+The Group's Consolidated Financial Statements as of 31 December 2024 include those of the Company and of subsidiaries thereof (jointly, the "Group"), as well as the Group's rights in associates and in jointly-controlled entities.